Worship Bulletin

 Celebrant: Let us pray.

-Reader: A reading from the Acts of the Apostles.
+Reader: A reading from the Second Book of Kings

 The Word of the Lord